cgbur/llama2.zig/README.md

 welcome.
 The long term goal is to have a fast, portable, and easy to use implementation of the llama2 model architecture.
 An emphasis is placed on simplicity and readability of the code where it does not impact performance significantly.
-A SIMD implementation of the `matmul` function has been implemented using the Zig `@Vector` feature for a ~4x speedup.
+A SIMD implementations some core functions have been implemented using the Zig `@Vector` feature for a ~4x speedup.
 See the [performance](#performance) section for more details.

 `stories15.bin` is a model checkpoint file for a 15M parameter model trained on